mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `ignore_invalid_range off;` <br/>
 **Context:** server, location <br/>

-Specifies if invalid range header shall be ignored.
-When turned on, invalid range header is ignored and 200 full content is returned to client.
+Specifies whether to ignore an invalid Range header.
+When turned on, an invalid Range header is ignored, and a 200 response with full content is returned to the client.
 Otherwise, the client will receive a 416 status code.

 ### [`internal`](http://nginx.org/en/docs/http/ngx_http_core_module.html#internal)